How to create your UX portfolio

 Once you have the basics of your portfolio down it is time to find a platform for you to share your portfolio.

 There are a few well-known social platforms you can use like Dribbble and Behance.
 You can also build your portfolio website via a content management system (CMS) like WordPress.
 Keep in mind that these do not necessarily exclude each other.
 You can use a combination or even all of the aforementioned platforms.
-For example, I host my own portfolio website via WordPress, but I also write on Medium, LinkedIn, and Dribbble.
+For example, you can host your portfolio website via WordPress, but also write on Medium, LinkedIn, and Dribbble.

 Let’s take a closer look at some of the platforms.